 Set this option to Yes if the operating system in this computer is aware of and follows the Plug and Play specification.
-Currently, only Windows® 95 is PnP-aware.
 The settings are Yes or No. The Optimal and Fail-Safe default settings No.

 Clear NVRAM on Every Boot